Vagabond/erlang-syslog/README.md

 Erlang driver for syslog
 ------------------------

-Forked from [vagabond's erlang syslog](http://github.com/Vagabond/erlang-syslog) .
-First step was rebarisation, then atom for parameters.
+This is an erlang port driver for interacting with syslog.

 Installing it
 -------------